drivendataorg/zamba/docs/docs/models/species-detection.md

 We encourage people to share their custom models trained with Zamba.
 If you train a model and want to make it available, please add it to the [Model Zoo Wiki](https://github.com/drivendataorg/zamba/wiki) for others to be able to use!

 To use one of these models, download the weights file and the configuration file from the Model Zoo Wiki.
-You'll need to create a [prediction config](../configurations.md) to use that at least contains the same `video_loader_config` from the configuration yaml you downloaded.
+You'll need to create a [configuration yaml](../yaml-config.md) to use that at least contains the same `video_loader_config` from the configuration yaml you downloaded.
 Then you can run the model with:

 ```console
 $ zamba predict --checkpoint downloaded_weights.ckpt --config predict_config.yaml